 The smooth running of your project starts with the basics.
-In this webinar, we look at the fundamentals and benefits of an organised folder structure, as well as some pitfalls to look out for.
+In this webinar, we look at the fundamental folder structure best practices to creating organised systems, as well as some pitfalls to look out for.
 We also show you some tips for you to consider the next time you have to set up or review your company’s folder structure.

 Interested in what 12d Synergy can do for you?

 An Industry Challenge; Setting Up Your Company Folder Structure

 Australia currently ranks second in the highest in the word for Google searches on file and folder structures.
 I mean, this isn’t the latest celebrity gossip, or searches of Chris Hemsworth with his shirt off, but for some reason Australia gets between 60 and 100 searches a month.
 This tells us that people are looking for ideas, or really just don’t know where to start.

 Your company projects wont run smoothly without an appropriate folder structure to meet your needs.
 Some companies have extravagant folder structures, making it too hard to find the data you need.
 Some companies have them too basic, this can lead to a mess as the project grows.

 Lets take a look at some tips and ideas to consider in your folder structure and some of the items to be careful of.
 Just to not, this is focused on the Architectural, Engineering and Construction Environment, but it can be applied to a wide range of industries.

 There are two levels to your folder structure – your folder tree structure, and your project folder structure.